Bhargavi19/Spring-Email/README.md

       4) mysql -u root -p [to start the server as root user.]

-      5) create database database_name
+      5) create database project

-      6) use database_name  [to switch to the database you want to use]
+      6) use project  [to switch to the database you want to use]

-      7) You can create tables in database_name after this step.
+      7) No need to create tables as spring does that automatically for you

       8) To exit mysql, type \q and hit enter